ARM-software/acle/main/acle.md

   * Added missing features of `ID_AA64ISAR1_EL1` and `ID_AA64ISAR2_EL1`.
   * Renamed the feature macro to `__HAVE_FUNCTION_MULTI_VERSIONING`
   * Added some clarifications.
+* Adds SLC as a valid Cache Level for the Memory prefetch intrinsics.

 ### References